The Education Connection: Helping Ex-Offenders Return to Their Communities

 Q. What is the link between education and the challenges facing former prisoners who return to their communities?

 Then, to make the situation even more challenging, over the past 20 years we have consistently chipped away at the opportunities for education and for higher educational attainment in our prisons.
-We took away the opportunity for prisoners to get Pell Grants, so they can't pay for their classes.
-The state grants for education are going away too, and prisoners don't have access to the kinds of funds that they would need to be able to take college classes.
-So they do vocational kinds of things, or they're not working on education.
+Prior to the Obama administration’s Second Chance Pell program, people in prisons were not able to get Pell Grants, so they couldn’t pay for their classes.
+In the absence of the kinds of funds that they would need to be able to take college classes, people in prisons would do vocational kinds of things, or they're not working on education.

 Audio: Roger discusses his experiences with a program in which formerly incarcerated men and women help people getting out of prison.